IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_secret_topology.md

 Use the Secret file to connect a worker node to a storage system.

-Use one of the following procedures to create and apply the secret:

-## Creating an array secret file that is Topology Aware
 1. Create the secret file, similar to the following demo-secret-config.json:

     The `management_address` field can contain more than one address, with each value separated by a comma.